-For further information you can email Mark Smith in confidence at email@example.com.
+For further information you can email Mark Smith in confidence.

-The DPA and enABLE offer support for Staff and Officers who may have a disability or health issue, or who provide support or care for someone with a disability.
-Active in the promotion of disability rights and awareness, enABLE members are consulted and involved in making policy and procedural recommendations to the Constabulary.
-All staff and officers of the Constabulary are considered to be members of the Hertfordshire branch of the Disabled Police Association. enABLE works with colleagues in neighbouring Policing areas and engages with the Disabled Police Association at National Level.
-Enquiries should be sent via email to firstname.lastname@example.org.
+The national Disabled Police Association (DPA) and the constabulary’s own local Herts Disability and Carers Network (HDCN) offer support for staff and officers who may have a disability or health issue, or who provide support or care for someone with a disability.
+Active in the promotion of disability rights and awareness, HDCN members are consulted and involved in making policy and procedural recommendations to the constabulary.
+All staff and officers of the constabulary are considered to be members of the Hertfordshire branch of the Disabled Police Association.
+HDCN works with colleagues in neighbouring policing areas and engages with the Disabled Police Association at national level.
+Enquiries should be sent via email to HDCN.

 Pagan Police Association (PPA)